wp-plugins/easy-facebook-likebox/README.txt

 = Loading slow =
 If like box loading slow and taking time to populate then make sure you have given right APP ID and url is correct in app settings.

+[Submit your feedback, suggestions and features request](http://wordpress.org/support/topic/need-feed-back-on-plugin-feature/ "Submit your feedback, suggestions and

+features request").

 == Screenshots ==
 1. screenshot-1.png